 I am writing this post with a baby monitor next to me, listening to my sweet son take a nap.
 I understand that our adoption story is not everyone’s story.
 Not everyone will grow their family through adoption.
 Many will choose infertility treatments, in fact, I later had exploratory surgery to diagnose the cause of my infertility and other complications.
 Others will choose to not have children.

 No matter your road, I pray that you put God first.
+Look to Christ in all things.
 I pray that you see the pain I experienced emotionally and spiritually from not putting God in His rightful place, elevating motherhood as an idol.
 My story is far from over, as I will explain next.
 I pray you will continue reading and hear my heart for this blog.
 Click here to continue reading about my journey and to find my official welcome and mission statement.